 Q. Is it safe to travel on a bus?

-A. As the government takes steps to start getting the country back on its feet, public transport continues to play a vital role in safely getting people to work and for other necessary journeys, and in supporting the country’s long term recovery.
+A. As the government takes steps to start getting the country back on its feet, public transport continues to play a vital role in safely getting people where they need to be, and in supporting the country’s long term recovery.

 The safety of our customers and employees remains our absolute priority.
 With the extensive measures we have in place, and with customers following all of the social distancing and other guidelines, people can continue to have confidence in buses.